mbjenson/CosmicFox/README.md

 <img width="600" alt="image" src="https://github.com/mbjenson/CosmicFox/blob/master/CosmicFoxTitle.png">

-*A space-faring forest animal has found himself stranded on a strange planet with floatting islands and must protect himself from the mysterious threats that lurk above the clouds.*
+*A space-faring forest animal has found himself stranded on a strange planet of floatting islands and must protect himself and his luminescent companion from the mysterious threats that lurk above the clouds.*

 ## Purpose
 The main purpose of this project was to create a game with no engine and study the underlying structure and principles of games and their development process.